Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-Current as of January 01, 2023 | Updated by FindLaw Staff
+Current as of January 01, 2025 | Updated by Findlaw Staff

-(b)(1) A judge who leaves judicial office pursuant to subdivision (b) of Section 75521 and has not attained 65 years of age may continue his or her coverage and the coverage of any family members upon assuming payment of the contributions otherwise required of the employer.
+(b)(1) A judge who leaves judicial office pursuant to subdivision (b) of Section 75521 and has not attained 65 years of age may continue their coverage and the coverage of any family members upon assuming payment of the contributions otherwise required of the employer.
 The judge shall also pay an additional 2 percent of the premium amount to cover administrative expenses incurred by the system or the Department of Human Resources.

 (2) An election to continue coverage under this subdivision shall be made within 60 days of permanent separation.
 A retired judge who cancels that coverage may not reenroll.